python-hyper/h2/docs/source/basic-usage.rst

 returned us a single event object:
 :class:`RemoteSettingsChanged <h2.events.RemoteSettingsChanged>`.

 But what we didn't see was anything else.
-So it seems like all ``hyper`` did was change its settings, but nothing else.
-If you look at the other ``hyper`` window, you'll notice that it hangs for a while and then eventually fails with a socket timeout.
+So it seems like all ``curl`` did was change its settings, but nothing else.
+If you look at the other ``curl`` window, you'll notice that it hangs for a while and then eventually fails with a socket timeout.
 It was waiting for something: what?

 Well, it turns out that at the start of a connection, both sides need to send a bit of data, called "the HTTP/2 preamble".
-We don't need to get into too much detail here, but basically both sides need to send a single block of HTTP/2 data that tells the other side what their settings are. ``hyper`` did that, but we didn't.
+We don't need to get into too much detail here, but basically both sides need to send a single block of HTTP/2 data that tells the other side what their settings are. ``curl`` did that, but we didn't.

 Let's do that next.